 The Pi Iota chapter of Tri-beta was established at Avila in the fall of 1998.
 Tri-beta is an honor and professional society for students of the biological sciences, particularly undergraduates.
 It seeks to encourage scholarly attainment to cultivate intellectual interest in the life sciences, and to promote a better appreciation of the value of biological study.

 An undergraduate, interdisciplinary honor society for Avila University students recognizing academic achievement and promoting student leadership.

 Kappa Delta Pi is an international Honor Society in Education.
 It is open to all elementary, middle, secondary, special education, and education graduate students, who meet the requirements.
 Kappa Delta Pi membership is designed to help active members grow professionally.
 Membership provides an opportunity to enhance leadership experiences, collaborate with members and professionals in the educational field, have fellowship with others, and network with local and national educators.

-The Alpha chater of Lambda Nu is the national honor society for radiologic science students.
-Undergraduate students are eligible to partisipate when they achieve at least a 3.0 on a 4.0 scale professional GPA after their first full semester in the program.
+The Alpha chapter of Lambda Nu is the national honor society for radiologic science students.
+Undergraduate students are eligible to participate when they achieve at least a 3.0 on a 4.0 scale professional GPA after their first full semester in the program.

 National Society of Leadership and Success

 The National Society of Leadership and Success is a national honor society dedicated to creating lasting positive change in students’ lives and the community around them.

 Committed to helping students build leadership skills essential for academic and professional success…